 The best-designed interiors are ones that honestly reflect the person putting it together.
 Don’t be afraid to put family heirlooms and antiques on display in your living and hosting spaces.
 Each space should feel like somewhere you would enjoy spending time, rather than just a place to show off your new sofa.

 Looking to update your home?
 Working with a professional interior designer is a great way to do it!
 We offer interior design planning services in Jacksonville.
-Each consultation with our team of experts includes lighting design, space planning, paint colors, art and photography selections, rug selections, and free delivery on furniture selections.
+Each consultation with our team of experts includes lighting design, space planning, paint colors, art and photography selections, rug selections, and delivery options on furniture selections.
 Schedule your consultations with J Turner & Co. today!